Contraception in the Republic of Ireland: 1970s: Demands for change

 In 1973, the landmark case of McGee v.
 The Attorney General came before the Supreme Court.
-Mary (May) McGee, a Dublin mother of four who suffered from dangerous pregnancy complications, challenged the seizure of contraceptive jelly she had imported for her own use.
+May McGee, a Dublin mother of four who suffered from dangerous pregnancy complications, challenged the seizure of contraceptive jelly she had imported for her own use.
 In December 1973, the Supreme Court ruled in favour of McGee, holding that the 1935 ban on the importation and sale of contraceptives violated the constitutional right to marital privacy.
 This ruling was seen as Ireland’s “legal equivalent of the moon landing” in the area of reproductive rights, as Judge Gerard Hogan later described it.
 Following the McGee decision, married couples could legally import contraceptives for family planning purposes, although the sale of contraceptives within Ireland remained illegal.
 In the aftermath of the judgment, a number of bills were proposed in the Oireachtas to regulate contraception, but none became law.
 In 1974, the government introduced the Control of Importation, Sale and Manufacture of Contraceptives Bill, but it was defeated in a free vote, with Taoiseach Liam Cosgrave among those voting against it.

 A later Taoiseach, Jack Lynch, admitted at one point that the issue had been put "on the long finger".
-The Health (Family Planning) Act 1979 limited the provision of contraceptives to "bona fide, family planning or for adequate medical reasons".
+The Health (Family Planning) Act 1979 limited the provision of contraceptives to "bona fide, … family planning or for adequate medical reasons".
 Under this scheme, contraceptives could only be dispensed by a pharmacist on the presentation of a valid medical prescription from a practising doctor.
 The legislation did not require that the recipient of the prescription be married; however "bona fide family planning" would have made non-marital use unlikely to be authorised.

 The legislation had been introduced by Charles Haughey.
 The reason for the compromise was the strong position of conservative elements in Irish society at the time, particularly the Catholic Church, which made it difficult for the government to provide for a more liberal law.
 Contraception was also not seen by politicians as a vote-getter at the time.
 Haughey described the 1979 Act as "an Irish solution to an Irish problem".
 Eileen Desmond, TD, was severely critical of the legislation; describing it as hypocritical, she argued that women should make their own decisions on such matters, and contended that the Irish people and "those who have conditioned our consciences' showed greater moral concern on sexual matters than in addressing poverty".
 On 1 November 1980 the Act came into operation by order of the minister.